Montreal Expos: "The team of the '80s" (1982–1988)

 Montreal's failed 1984 season resulted in a 31 percent decrease in attendance at the same time salaries were escalating throughout baseball.
-As a consequence, the Expos completed a major trade following the season, sending Gary Carter to the New York Mets on December 10, 1984, in exchange for four players.
+As a consequence, the Expos completed a major trade after the season, sending Gary Carter to the New York Mets on December 10, 1984, in exchange for four players.
 In trading Carter, the Expos gave up a team icon who, like Rusty Staub before him, endeared himself to the fans by learning French and being one of the most accessible players on the team.
 The trade came one year after Bronfman had called the seven-year, US$12.6 million contract Carter signed in 1981 "the biggest mistake he had made in his life".

-The economics of Major League Baseball also resulted in the departure of Andre Dawson following the 1986 season.
+The economics of Major League Baseball also resulted in the departure of Andre Dawson after the 1986 season.
 Throughout that off-season, MLB owners colluded at the behest of Commissioner Peter Ueberroth to drive salaries for free agents down.
 Dawson, who should have been one of the most valuable free agents on the market that year, discovered that not only was there little interest in signing him, but that the Expos were publicly commenting about his knee problems in an effort to further drive interest down.
 Angered by these actions, Dawson walked into the Chicago Cubs' training camp with a signed, blank contract.
 The Cubs agreed to sign Dawson to a one-year, $500,000 contract, less than half of his previous salary.

 Dawson hit 49 home runs and drove in 137 runs in 1987, attaining the honour of NL Most Valuable Player.

 Tim Raines was also affected by collusion: after receiving no offer worth more than the $1.5 million he earned in 1986, Raines returned to the Expos on a three-year, $5 million contract.
 He had one of the best seasons of his career in 1987, leading the NL with 123 runs (in 139 games), stealing 50 bases, batting .330 and hitting 18 home runs.
 He was also named the most valuable player of the 1987 Major League Baseball All-Star Game, as he drove in the game's only two runs with a triple in the 13th inning.
 Raines was ultimately traded to the Chicago White Sox in 1990.